javiguerra777/terraform-dynamodb-project/README.md

-# Terraform S3 Bucket Project
+# Terraform DynamoDB Project

-This project uses Terraform to create a basic S3 bucket on AWS.
+This project uses Terraform to create a basic DynamoDB table on AWS.

 ## Prerequisites